 The ubiquitous Twitterer Howard Sherman called me out the other day for claiming that arts organizations don’t do research.
-Many do conduct research, of course, so it’s terribly unfair of me to have made such sweeping generalizations.
+Many do conduct research, of course, so it’s unfair of me to have made such a sweeping generalization.

 I stand corrected, Howard.

 But I remain deeply concerned about the type of research that arts organizations do and the extent to which the results of that research influence marketing practice.
 Anyone who’s followed this blog knows that I am convinced beyond the shadow of a doubt that the arts really suck at talking to new audiences.
 I’ve pointed out on numerous occasions that the content of our strategic communications is overwhelmingly hackneyed, old-fashioned, impotent, insidery and self-indulgent, and that we’ve grown so accustomed to yakking at dying fans that we’ve lost the ability to speak meaningfully to the new audiences on which our futures depend.

 When I make sweeping generalizations about research, I’m talking about the kind of research that connects us to the younger, more culturally diverse audiences we’ve been whining about for the last twenty years.
 I’m talking about research that taps into their yearnings so we can draw motivating connections between what we do and what they want.
 I’m talking about research that teaches us not what radio stations people listen to, but rather what they need to hear us say so our ads will move them to buy the things we’re trying to sell.
 If we’re serious about speaking persuasively to new audiences, we have to know them as well as we know our old audiences so the fresh new language they expect to hear comes out of us as naturally as the tired old language that we refuse to stop speaking.